Choose the right finance when starting a business

 Guide

-• Use your own savings or personal borrowings to fund the business, particularly if you can't obtain finance or investment from external sources - see advantages and disadvantages of using your own money to start a business.
+Using your own savings or personal borrowings can be helpful.
+This is especially true if you can't get external finance.
+See advantages and disadvantages of using your own money to start a business.

-• Borrow money from family or friends.
-You should carefully consider the risk that they could lose their money if your business fails - see financing from friends and family.
+Borrowing money from family or friends should be approached carefully.
+You should consider the risk that they could lose their money if your business doesn’t succeed.
+See financing from friends and family.

-• Borrow from a bank if you have a credible business plan and can offer some security.
-Many businesses use overdrafts for day-to-day borrowing and to manage cashflow, and loans for long-term funding, or to finance large purchases such as equipment - see bank finance.
+Borrowing from a bank is possible if you have a credible business plan and can offer some security.
+Many businesses use overdrafts for daily cash flow.
+They use loans for long-term funding or large purchases, such as equipment.
+See bank finance.

-• Aim to attract outside investors - eg by selling shares to business angels or venture capitalists.
-This can provide short-term finance without the need for repayment, and can also bring in expertise along with funding.
-However, it usually means giving up shares in your business, and investors may want some control over its management - see shares and shareholders and equity finance.
+Selling shares to business angels or venture capitalists can attract outside investors.
+They provide short-term finance without the need for repayment.
+It can also bring in expertise along with funding.
+However, it usually means giving up shares in your business.
+Investors may want control over its management.
+See shares and shareholders and equity finance.

-• Consider commercial lenders - such as insurance companies and building societies.
+Consider options from insurance companies or building societies.
+They often offer good terms and have less strict conditions than traditional banks.
 You may get a better deal - eg lower interest rates - and they are generally less restrictive.

-• Look for finance from other areas - eg from a community development finance institution - if your business only needs a small amount of funding, or if you are setting up in a deprived area, or in a sector not normally covered by banks or other lenders - see other sources of business finance.
+You can seek finance from other areas, like a community development finance institution.
+This can work if your business only needs a little funding.
+Or, if you are setting up in a deprived area or a sector not covered by banks or other lenders.
+See other sources of business finance.

 Most businesses use a mixture of finance sources.
-For example, you might invest your own money to cover market research and borrow from the bank to purchase equipment and machinery.
+For example, you might invest your own money to cover market research.
+You would borrow from the bank to buy equipment and machinery.

 For further information see business financing options - an overview.